A Legacy of Spies

 John le Carré

-John le Carré – real name: David Cornwall – was born in 1931 and attended the universities of Bern and Oxford.
+John le Carré – real name: David Cornwell – was born in 1931 and attended the universities of Bern and Oxford.
 He taught at Eton and served briefly in British intelligence during the Cold War.
 For the last fifty-five years, he has lived by his pen.
 He divides his time between London and Cornwall.

 What more can you say about a man who has given us a peek into the ‘real’ workings of the world of spies?
 Without him, we would believe that what they do is glamorous and exciting.
 In truth, it’s scary and dreadful.
 I think I know what that is like.